 All the employees and departments must be willing to share their data with co-workers and provide inputs on how to better use their data.
-When data is considered an organisational asset and not a departmental property, and there are firm policies in shape for sharing and updating it, then an organisation achieves, what we call, Data Democratisation.
+When data is considered an organizational asset and not a departmental property, and there are firm policies in shape for sharing and updating it, then an organization achieves, what we call, Data Democratisation.

 Queryable is a property of the data that ensures that it can undergo any transformation.
 Such transformations include aggregation, filtering, grouping, searching and verification.

 Unless the facts are presented in an easily comprehensible manner, the decision-makers will have a hard time understanding them to formulate strategies for growth.
 The correct tools must be used to represent facts and graphs and correlated metrics must be shown together.
 Wherever possible, people must be able to zoom in to get all the details.

 For example, ratios are best represented in the form of Pie Charts or Spider Charts, whereas any number series is represented in the form of Bar Graphs or Histograms.

 The images below show the representations of ratios and number series in the Pie Chart and Bar Graph form.